Skip to main content

 Resource Attribute

 The generator emits DispatchResourceReadAsync for URI-based dispatch and GetResourceInfos for resources/list.
-Resource methods must return string, Task<string>, or ValueTask<string>.
+Supported return types for resource methods:

 Prompts